-The Paris Agreement was signed in December 2015 and entered into force in February 2020.
-However, negotiations regarding the Paris agreement rulebook were first completed in November 2021 when the Parties reached an agreement at COP26.
+The Paris Agreement was adopted in December 2015.
+However, negotiations regarding the Paris Agreement rulebook were first completed in November 2021 when the Parties reached an agreement at COP26 in Glasgow.
+Almost all countries in the world have ratified the Paris Agreement, agreeing to regularly report their emissions and what they are doing to reduce them.

-Within the Paris Agreement, all countries have drawn up their own nationally determined contributions (NDCs), setting individual targets for emission reductions.
-As opposed to the Kyoto Protocol, all countries under the United Nations Convention on Climate Change (UNFCCC) now have a common cause to undertake ambitious efforts to combat climate change.
-The long-term target of the Paris agreement – to limit global warming to well below 2 °C compared to pre-industrial levels, aiming for 1.5 °C – requires countries increase their ambition over time.
-This means that countries are expected to update their NDCs once every five years.
+Under the Kyoto Protocol, only industrialised countries had legally binding mitigation targets, whereas under the Paris Agreement, all countries have a shared responsibility to combat global climate change.
+These targets are communicated by countries in their Nationally Determined Contributions (NDCs).
+The long-term target of the Paris agreement – to limit global warming to well below 2 °C compared to pre-industrial levels, aiming for 1.5 °C – requires that countries enhance their commitments every five years.

 In December 2018, the Parties adopted a rulebook for the Paris Agreement.
-The rulebook describes how the Paris Agreement should be implemented and contains common guidelines for planning, communication, methodology, reporting, evaluation, and review.
+The rulebook describes how the Paris Agreement will be implemented and provides common guidelines for planning, communication, implementation, methodology, reporting, evaluation, and review.